Groups with infinitely many ends acting analytically on the circle: Acknowledgements

-Let us recall \cite{combinatorial} that every element in an amalgamated product can be written in a \emph{normal form}.
-Fix transversal sets of cosets $T_1\subset G_1$ and $T_2\subset G_2$ for $Z\backslash G_1$ and $Z \backslash G_2$ respectively, both containing the identity.
-Then every element $g\in G$ has a unique factorization as $g= \gamma\, t_n\cdots t_1$, with $\gamma\in Z$ and $t_j\in T_{i_j}$, with none of two consecutive $i_j$'s equal.
-We shall detail more on this in \S\ref{ssc:commutators} (Step 3).
-We can now use some tool provided in \cite{DKN2014} for free groups, using the normal form of the elements.
-The aim of this step is to find a sequence of subsets $A(n)$ with an exponential lower bound on $S_{A(n)}$.
-We actually prove more, giving an exponential lower bound for the sum of the derivatives \emph{at any point $x\in\T$}.
-On the one hand, this turns out to be very useful, since it gives exponential lower bounds for the sums $S_{\psi A(n)\psi^{-1}}$ associated to any conjugated set of $A(n)$ by some element $\psi\in G$.
-On the other side, the price we pay to have this more general statement is simply a compactness argument: since $G_1$ acts minimally, the same proof of \cite[Proposition 2.5]{DKN2014} yields
+Using the normal form of elements in an amalgamated product (Lemma~\ref{l:normalform}), we will use a tool developed in \cite{DKN2014} for free groups.
+The aim of this step is to find a sequence of subsets $A(n)$ with an exponential lower bound for the sum $S_{A(n)}$ as defined in \eqref{eq:notation}.
+We actually prove more: the exponential lower bound for the sum of the derivatives holds \emph{at every point $x\in\T$}.
+This turns out to be very useful, since it gives exponential lower bounds for the sum $S_{\psi A(n)\psi^{-1}}$ associated to each conjugate set $\psi A(n) \psi^{-1}$ of $A(n)$, where $\psi\in G$.

+We start by noticing that, since $G_1$ acts minimally, the proof of \cite[Proposition 2.5]{DKN2014} combined with a compactness type argument immediately yields: